Muessel-Drewry Brewery

-In 2016, the City of South Bend officials deemed several buildings to be structurally unsound and publicly stated that for 44 years the buildings ordered to come down have been unsafe.
-Several of the structures ordered by the City to come down were part of the National Register of Historic Places.

-In 2016, the owner commenced abatement which would become of one of the largest asbestos removals in the region and clearing the site of asbestos that had been left to deteriorate in condition by former owners.
+In 2016, the city of South Bend officials deemed several buildings to be structurally unsound and publicly stated that for 44 years the buildings ordered to come down have been unsafe.
+Several of the structures ordered by the city to come down were part of the National Register of Historic Places.
+Also in 2016, the owner commenced abatement which would become of one of the largest asbestos removals in the region and clearing the site of asbestos that had been left to deteriorate in condition by former owners.
+Various structures were demolished in 2017.
+After asbestos clearing funded by the United States Environmental Protection Agency in 2023, the city demolished the rest of the structures except one smokestack in 2024.